redis/redis-doc/commands/incr.md

         PERFORM_API_CALL()
     END

-Basically we have a counter for every IP, for every differet second.
+Basically we have a counter for every IP, for every different second.
 But this counters are always incremented setting an expire of 10 seconds so that they'll be removed by Redis automatically when the current second is a different one.